infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolves.md

 ```julia
 julia> CUDA.allowscalar(true);
 ```
-We can also change solver options for more efficiency.
+As mentioned in the [`Performance tips`](@ref resolve_performance) section earlier, we can be more performant by adjusting `MadNLP` solver options when given a warmstart.
+Note that the numerical value chosen here is different than what we originally chose when warmstarting with `Ipopt`.
+This highlights that the optimal value is not only problem-dependent, but also depends on the chosen solver.
 ```
 julia> set_optimizer_attribute(model, "mu_init", 2E-2)
 ```
 That's all we need to change for the GPU setup!
-From here, we follow the same steps as above to formulate our problem.
+From here, we follow the same steps as the sections above to define the rest of our problem & solve.

 !!! note
-    Although `MadNLP.jl` does support `bound_push` and `bound_fac` as options, they currently do not have an effect in re-solves.
+    Although `MadNLP.jl` does support `bound_push` and `bound_fac` as solver options, they currently do not have an effect in re-solves.